arichr/gophient/README.md

 # Python template
 ![repo style: chr](https://img.shields.io/badge/repo%20style-chr-blueviolet?logo=github&style=flat-square)

 Python template for various projects.

-It will be kept minimal as possible to cover all kinds of them.
+This branch (`minimal`) is kept minimal as possible.
+To stay updated with my latest changes use the `arichr` branch.

 ## For which projects..?
 This template was built upon these statements: